nickagesa/Network-Engineering-Lab/Switch Configurations.md

 # Basic Switch Configurations
 The following commands were used to configure Hostname, Username, password and domain name on the DMZ-switch.
-These commands were copied to help configure the other switches and the VoIP-Router.
-I just changed the hostname to the respective switch/Router name i.e simba-assess-switch_1, VoIP-Router, simba-core-switch etc.
+These commands were copied to help configure the other switches.
+I just changed the hostname to the respective switch name i.e simba-assess-switch_1, simba-core-switch etc.

 **Note**: Comments in Cisco CLI are done like this:
 **!
 This is a comment explaining the purpose of the following configuration**